 No future economic analysis will be reliable unless metallurgical recovery rates and the process flow chart have been documented to rigorous standards.
-For this reason our greatest efforts in the past year and the next year will be toward metallurgical process development.
+For this reason our greatest efforts in the past year have been and in the next year will be toward metallurgical process development.
 Our process design considerations involve many factors, and we will not rush any evaluation until we develop a high level of confidence that our scientists have unlocked the full values.

-Exploration Potential Of The Round Top Property
+Exploration Potential of The Round Top Property